UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ## A Team-Building Exercise
 Not every group that works together is a team.
-A team is a group that share common goals, are mutually accountable for delivering goals, are interdependent, possess complementary knowledge and skills, interact effectively, and see integration with each other as a responsibility.
+A team is a group that shares common goals, are mutually accountable for delivering goals, are interdependent, possess complementary knowledge and skills, interact effectively, and see integration with each other as a responsibility.
 As a team, we have a purpose - to build, maintain, and develop the Spartan HPC system and the new GPGPU partition.
 We have specific members with roles, we have resources.
 -- *Slide End* --

 -- *Slide* --